LevelFourAB/exoconf/README.md

 # Exoconf

 Exoconf is a small library to manage configuration for Java 9+.
-Exoconf is supports turning configuration into objects using [Exobytes](https://github.com/LevelFourAB/exobytes) by pulling configuration from different sources, like files in an easy to write format and environment variables.
+Exoconf supports turning configuration into objects using [Exobytes](https://github.com/LevelFourAB/exobytes) by pulling configuration from different sources, like files in an easy to write format and environment variables.